 Calories in = Calories out.

 Yet, he was able to maintain elite athletic performance and low levels of body fat due to his intense exercise regimen and fast metabolism.

-But what if I told you that focusing your attention only on calories is a set up for failure.
+But what if I told you that focusing your attention ONLY on calories is a set up for failure.
 Here's why...

-These individuals lost upwards of 80-100 lbs, only to gain it all back, and more, several years later due to a slower metabolism.
+These individuals lost upwards of 80-100 lbs, through extreme caloric restriction, only to gain it all back, and more, due to a slower metabolism.